 - # (number).
 The order in which the device joined the network. - IP Address.
 The IP address that the wireless modem router assigned to this device when it joined the network.
-Note that this number can change if a device is disconnected and rejoins the network. - Device Name.
+This number can change when a device is disconnected and rejoins the network. - Device Name.
 If the device name is known, it is shown here. - MAC Address.
 The unique MAC address for each device does not change.
 The MAC address is typically shown on the product label.